-OPEN HOUSE LAGOS IS A NOT FOR PROFIT ORGANISATION THAT SHOWCASES OUTSTANDING ARCHITECTURE AND GOOD DESIGN IN LAGOS FOR ALL TO EXPERIENCE, COMPLETELY FOR FREE.
+OPEN HOUSE LAGOS IS A NON-PROFIT ORGANISATION THAT SHOWCASES OUTSTANDING ARCHITECTURE AND GOOD DESIGN IN LAGOS FOR ALL TO EXPERIENCE, COMPLETELY FOR FREE.

 GOOD DESIGN IN